 3. Set your own time limits.
 Cleanse diets typically last anywhere from three to 21 days.
 The length of your diet depends on your body, lifestyle and preferences.
 You don’t necessarily need to decide right away how long your diet needs to be.
 You can finish it and transition to eating other foods when you feel that you have accomplished your detox goals.

 4. Plan your menu ahead of time for at least the first couple of days of your cleanse diet.
+Also, a really good juicer will go a long way, it will save you from buying pre-made juices, but beware not all juicers are created equal, take a look here for best juicers reviews, they will make an informed consumer out of you.
 Make a shopping list, and stock up on your favorite fruits and vegetables.
 Buying detox foods ahead of time will help you avoid the temptation to get unhealthy foods when grocery shopping during a cleanse diet.

 Sample Detox Diet Plan